qgrid/qgrid.github.io/source/feature/data-columns.md

 ## Column Children

 The q-grid header can utilize column hierarchy by using nested components or children property.
+Template below fills in the q-grid `columnList.index` property containing a node that represents header layout.

 ```html
 <q-grid-columns>